GeoscienceAustralia/ga-wphase/README.md

       things might have improved or there might be optimizations we can make.
 - If both of the two above points are achieved, I think we could relicense under the more permissive Apache license (GA's preference).
-- Create a fully-baked docker image for production use.
-- Strip out any remaining dead code, refactor and improve documentation of the remainder.
+- Strip out any remaining dead code, then refactor what's left and improve the documentation.
 - Create a fully-integrated SeisComP plugin/daemon that watches the messaging bus for events matching certain criteria and runs automatically (like `scautomt` does).
+- Reimplement the production container on top of a slimmer base OS to decrease the filesize.

 ## License